Autistic Self Advocacy Network: Services

-The Autistic Self Advocacy Network provides community organizing, self-advocacy support, and public policy advocacy and education for autistic youth and adults, as well as working to improve the general public's understanding of autism and related conditions.
+ASAN provides community organizing, self-advocacy support, and public policy advocacy and education for autistic youth and adults; it also works to improve the general public's understanding of autism.
 The organization is "run by and for autistic adults".
 ASAN's mission statement says that autistic people are equal to everyone else and are important and necessary members of society.
 ASAN also maintains a network of 25 local chapters based in different states, with three chapter affiliates in Canada and Australia.

 History

-The Autistic Self Advocacy Network was co-founded on October 27, 2006, by its former president, Ari Ne'eman, and former Board of Trustees member and Vice Chair of Development, Scott Michael Robertson.
+ASAN was co-founded on October 27, 2006, by its former president, Ari Ne'eman, and former board of trustees member and vice chair of development, Scott Michael Robertson.
 By 2009, ASAN had 15 chapters.

 ASAN's early work mostly focused on fighting the use of aversives, restraint, and seclusion in special education; in December 2007, they spoke out publicly against Autism Speaks, and against the NYU Child Study Center's Ransom Notes ad campaign, which compared autism, ADHD, OCD, and eating disorders to kidnappers holding children hostage.
 This counter-campaign put ASAN on the public's radar and has been referred to as the neurodiversity movement's coming of age.
-ASAN continues to protest Autism Speaks.
+As of 2012, ASAN continues to protest Autism Speaks.

-On July 18, 2016, Ari Ne'eman announced that he would resign as president of the Autistic Self Advocacy Network, to be replaced by Julia Bascom in early 2017.
+On July 18, 2016, Ne'eman announced that he would resign as president of ASAN, to be replaced by Julia Bascom in early 2017.

-In 2020, ASAN published a statement supporting the FDA's ban on the electric-shock devices used to torture disabled children and adults at the Judge Rotenberg Center.
+In 2020, ASAN published a statement supporting the United States Food and Drug Administration's ban on the electric-shock devices used to torture disabled children and adults at the Judge Rotenberg Center.

-Due to developing long COVID in May 2022, Julia Bascom stepped down as executive director of ASAN at the end of 2023, appointing Avery Outlaw as interim executive director.
+Due to developing long COVID in May 2022, Bascom stepped down as executive director of ASAN at the end of 2023, appointing Avery Outlaw as interim executive director.
 ASAN began seeking a permanent replacement for Julia Bascom’s position, and on June 12, 2024, the organization announced that Colin Killick would become the next executive director starting November 1.

 Activism

-The Autistic Self Advocacy Network promotes autism acceptance through public policy initiatives, research reform, cross-disability collaboration, community outreach, college advocacy, publishing, and employment initiatives.
+ASAN promotes autism acceptance through public policy initiatives, research reform, cross-disability collaboration, community outreach, college advocacy, publishing, and employment initiatives.
 ASAN has also supported initiatives to raise the minimum wage.
 ASAN has opposed federal contractors paying disabled people sub-minimum wage in 2014.
 Their campaign to prevent workers from being paid sub-minimum wage by federal contractors was successful.
 In addition, ASAN has also been involved in helping businesses hire autistic individuals.